jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-Containers.md

 # Docker Intro

+In this lab you will be introduced the useful Docker CLI commands.
+This will set the foundation for working with Docker in the rest of the labs.

+## Let's get started

 We will start with the classic Hello World, Docker style:

 1. Type the following command in the terminal: